logo

 Dr. Jan Dudt

-• Development of an automated plant growth chamber: Plant growth chambers that are capable of controlling conditions like light, water, humidity, and temperature remotely come at a significant cost.
+• Development of an automated plant growth chamber: Plant growth chambers capable of controlling conditions like light, water, humidity, and temperature remotely come at a significant cost.
 To develop a more economical model, Dr. Dudt is enlisting an interdisciplinary team of students from Computer Science, Biology, and Electrical Engineering to modify an existing unit.
 Once developed, students with a particular interest in botany can utilize this chamber to tackle a variety of experimental questions.
+The final stage of bringing the unit online with complete remote-control capabilities is an opportunity for a diverse student team of computer science and plant enthusiasts.

 Dr. Tracy Farone